 – Late Sixties and early Seventies produced some great power trios.
 How did you feel performing as a three-piece?

-It was a challenge but also restrictive as you have to arrange more carefully to accomodate and cover what’s missing, and your songs have to be tailored for that, certainly in a live context.
+It was a challenge but also restrictive as you have to arrange more carefully to accommodate and cover what’s missing, and your songs have to be tailored for that, certainly in a live context.
 THE WHO and ZEPPELIN were masters of the power trio genre.
 When I wrote “Yellow River”, I had not envisioned it played by a three-piece and so as soon as I could, I expanded to a four-piece.
 The formation of CHRISTIE Mark I was somewhat political, to back up the record success and one which I was reluctantly talked into.
 It took me some time to reset the parameters closer to my earliest intentions.
 Although the second album, “For All Mankind”, featured many songs written with a three-piece mindset, that would translate well to live performance, apart from the title track which was more anthemic and needed a Northern Brass band on it, but CBS didn’t go for it citing extra expense – a great shame and an opportunity missed.
 It could have been a classic cut.
 To this day, there are many people who feel that the great song was let down by its lack of production, even though it’s haunting quality shines through.

 – You call THE WHO and ZEP power trios.
 Don’t you count the singer as part of a band?